kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0023 Airworthiness standards  normal category airplanes.md

 ### A23.4   Airworthiness limitations section.

 The Instructions for Continued Airworthiness must contain a section titled Airworthiness Limitations that is segregated and clearly distinguishable from the rest of the document.
 This section must set forth each mandatory replacement time, structural inspection interval, and related structural inspection procedure required for type certification.
 If the Instructions for Continued Airworthiness consist of multiple documents, the section required by this paragraph must be included in the principal manual.
-This section must contain a legible statement in a prominent location that reads “The Airworthiness Limitations section is FAA approved and specifies maintenance required under §§43.16 and 91.403 of Title 14 of the Code of Federal Regulations unless an alternative program has been FAA approved.”
+This section must contain a legible statement in a prominent location that reads “The Airworthiness Limitations section is FAA approved and specifies maintenance required under §[[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.16   Airworthiness limitations.|§43.16]] and 91.403 of Title 14 of the Code of Federal Regulations unless an alternative program has been FAA approved.”

 </div>